 - Move to a new venue

-*The races at Cedar Hill State Park and Bridgeport cannot be hosted on wet trails.
+*The races at Cedar Hill State Park, Bridgeport and Isle Du Bois cannot be hosted on wet trails.
 Isle Du Bois has an alternative trail located within the same park.
 Please read through the race information carefully before registering.

 What does “cupless race” mean?

 What will be provided for at the aid stations?

 - We provide runners with a wide range of foods, drinks and supplies to help them have the best race possible.
 Aid stations typically include water, endurance drink, soda, pickle juice, SaltStick, bananas, oranges, peanut butter and jelly sandwiches, cookies, chips, candies and more.
 We’ll add special items depending on the season.
 We will provide hot foods for cooler nighttime races with longer distances.

 How far apart are the aid stations?

 - You can check the race website for specific race information.
 Most aid stations are 3 to 6 miles apart.
 You must carry a hydration system to carry water between aid stations.

 May I bring Drop bags?

 - You can check the race website for specific race information.
 Drop bags are always allowed at the start/finish.
 Other locations for drop bags will be considered for longer races (100K/100 mile) that might go into the night, and when the course does not return to the start/finish regularly.

 May I have a pacer?

 - Check the specific race website or race guide for details.
 In most cases, pacers are only allowed for longer distances, 100 mile/100K, and only for the later part of the race.
 If you want to run the entire distance with someone, both of you should register for the race.